qri-io/rfcs/text/0010-skylark_tranformations.md

 Typical examples of a skylark transformation include:

 - combining paginated calls to an API into a single dataset
-- downloading unstructured structured data from the internet to extract
+- downloading unstructured or structured data from the internet to extract
 - re-shaping raw input data before saving a dataset

 We're excited about skylark for a few reasons: